Neighbourhood components analysis

 Neighbourhood components analysis is a supervised learning method for classifying multivariate data into distinct classes according to a given distance metric over the data.
-Functionally, it serves the same purposes as the K-nearest neighbors algorithm, and makes direct use of a related concept termed stochastic nearest neighbours.
+Functionally, it serves the same purposes as the K-nearest neighbors algorithm and makes direct use of a related concept termed stochastic nearest neighbours.

 Definition

 Neighbourhood components analysis aims at "learning" a distance metric by finding a linear transformation of input data such that the average leave-one-out (LOO) classification performance is maximized in the transformed space.
-The key insight to the algorithm is that a matrix $A$ corresponding to the transformation can be found by defining a differentiable objective function for $A$, followed by use of an iterative solver such as conjugate gradient descent.
+The key insight to the algorithm is that a matrix $A$ corresponding to the transformation can be found by defining a differentiable objective function for $A$, followed by the use of an iterative solver such as conjugate gradient descent.
 One of the benefits of this algorithm is that the number of classes $k$ can be determined as a function of $A$, up to a scalar constant.
-This use of the algorithm therefore addresses the issue of model selection.
+This use of the algorithm, therefore, addresses the issue of model selection.